gabetax/attr_encrypted_pgcrypto/README.md

 The bulk of this code is a humble verbatim copy and paste job from [jmazzi's crypt_keeper gem](https://github.com/jmazzi/crypt_keeper).
 Thanks, Justin!

-Why not just use crypt_keeper? crypt_keeper uses ActiveRecord callbacks to encrypt and decrypt, while attr\_encrypted defines accessor methods.
-This means:

-- Model instances are always dirty after a fetch.
-- Data is eagerly encrypted and decrypted, causing unnecessary extra queries.
-- Other callback based dependencies (e.g. papertrail) may receive either the encrypted or plaintext version of the columns.

 ## Contributing

 1. Fork it